 However, the right flashcard app can dramatically reduce this loss.
+The reason is spaced repetition: instead of cramming, the app schedules each review just before you are about to forget, so the knowledge sticks.
 The question is: which app should you choose?
 As of 2026, the three major flashcard apps are Memly, Anki, and Quizlet.
 Each has clear strengths and weaknesses, and picking the wrong one could waste months of learning progress.

-In this article, we compare all three apps across five key dimensions to help you find the best fit for your learning style.
+Five dimensions separate them: AI features, scheduling algorithm, pricing, supported file formats, and ideal user.
+Two of those five do most of the deciding, and price is not one of them.
 If you want a broader overview of AI-powered memorization, start with What Is AI-Powered Memorization?
 A Complete Guide to How It Works, Its Effects, and the Best Tools.

 | Dimension | Memly | Anki | Quizlet |